datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-the same amount as, and shall replace, the Capital Account of the assignor of such interest, and, for purposes of this Agreement, such Unit Holder shall be deemed to have made the Capital Contributions made by the assignor of such interest (or made by such assignor’s predecessor in interest).
+the same amount as, and shall replace, the Capital Account of the assignor of such interest, and, for purposes of this Agreement, such Unit Holder shall be deemed to have made the Capital Contributions made by the assignor of such interest (or made by such assignor's predecessor in interest).
 To the extent such Unit Holder acquires less than the entire interest in the Company of the assignor of the interest so acquired by such Unit Holder, the original Capital Account of such Unit